largehadroncollider/lhcSiteSource/content/defconguide.md

 ### DC101

-DC101 is a talk track aimed at newbies with less technical and community knowledge (not necessarily those new to DEF CON).
+DC101 is a talk track aimed at newbies with less technical and community knowledge, not necessarily those new to DEF CON.
 It’s a recentish addition to the con and has a lot of info that's especially helpful for newcomers to the dysfunctionally beautiful DEF CON family.
 (Thank you Daddy HighWiz.)

 ### Villages